Ethiopia Turaco FMCG Project

 - Import substitution: About 90 percent of edible oils consumed are imported products, and domestic soap production only meets 25 percent of the soap demand in Ethiopia.
 The Project will support import substitution by enabling the local production of edible oils and soaps.

-- Business and sector development through demonstration of new technologies: The planned new solvent extraction plant for the edible oil business to be located in Aleltu will introduce new technology into Ethiopia.
-It will enable HCFM to convert oil extracted from local seeds into finished goods products, and also into an improved defatted soya cake by-product which is in line with international market standards and of export-quality.
+- Business and sector development through demonstration of new technologies: The planned new solvent extraction plant for the edible oil business will introduce new technology into Ethiopia.
+It will enable HCFM and Articrafts to convert oil extracted from local seeds into finished goods products, and also into an improved defatted soya cake by-product which is in line with international market standards and of export-quality.

-- Employment generation: HCFM and ZAK currently employ more than 500 people of which 42 percent are women.
+- Employment generation: HCFM, ZAK and Articrafts currently employ more than 500 people of which 42 percent are women.
 The project is also expected to create a number of direct additional jobs and have a positive impact on indirect employment generation, local skill development, and gender.